Pettersson-dev/Security-questionnaire/README.md

 # Security-questionnaire - WIP

 # Policies and organisation
+* Describe the company
+* Where is the company located?
 * Who is responsible for security?
 * Do you have a security program in place?
 * Do you have any security certifications usch as ISO27001, HIIPA or PCI DSS?